TolgaAkaMoon/Mercury/README.md

-# Mercury
+# Earth
-The smallest planet in our solar system and nearest to the Sun, Mercury is only slightly larger than Earth's Moon.
+Our home planet is the third from the Sun, and the only place we know of so far that’s inhabited by living things.
+While Earth is only the fifth largest planet in the solar system, it is the only world in our solar system with liquid water on the surface.